thunderpleco/aws-query-in-place/README.md

 2. Add a table to the database **nycitytaxi** by using a crawler.
 Choose crawler, add crawler, enter the data source: an Amazon S3 bucket named **s3://aws-bigdata-blog/artifacts/glue-data-lake/data/**

-4. For IAM role, create a role e.g. **AWSGlueServiceRole-builderxxxx**.
+3. For IAM role, create a role e.g. **AWSGlueServiceRole-builderxxxx**.

-5. For Frequency, choose Run on demand.
+4. For Frequency, choose Run on demand.
 The crawler can be run on demand or set to run on a schedule.

-6. For Database, choose **nycitytaxi**.
+5. For Database, choose **nycitytaxi**.

-7. Review the steps, and choose Finish.
+6. Review the steps, and choose Finish.
 The crawler is ready to run.
 Choose **Run it now**.
 When the crawler has finished, one table has been added.

-8. Choose Tables in the left navigation pane, and then choose table **"data"**.
+7. Now, let's go to Athena, choose Tables in the left navigation pane, and then choose table **"data"**.
 This screen describes the table, including schema, properties, and other valuable information.
 You can preview the table.

 9. You can query the data using standard SQL, such as: